mackelab/lfi-experiments/README.md

   See run.py --help for info on parameters.

 Options:
+  --enqueue                 Enqueue job rather than running it now.
+This
-  --debug / --no-debug      If True, will enter debugger on error.
+                            requires a running worker process, which can be started with worker.py --debug / --no-debug      If True, will enter debugger on error.
   --device TEXT             Device to compute on.
   --iw-loss / --no-iw-loss  Use IW loss?